jindrichmynarz/dissertation/autoreferat/terminology.md

 ~ An information retrieval task that ranks pairs of demands and offers according to the degree to which the offer satisfies the demand.

 Open data
-~ A set of practices for publishing data that enables equal access to people and machines.
+~ A set of practices for publishing data that enables equal access to both all people and all machines.

 Public procurement
 ~ The process by which public bodies purchase products or services from companies.